 Single-family detached homes account for a majority of the housing in Cayce.
-In 1990 and again in 2000, they comprised 75 percent of the housing stock.
+In 1990, 2000 and again in 2010, they comprised 75 percent of the housing stock.
 The stability of the single-family market in Cayce is somewhat surprising because higher density alternatives such as apartments, townhouses, manufactured houses and condominiums have made significant inroads into the national housing market over the last 10 to 30 years.
-Yet, such housing accounts for only one quarter of the housing in Cayce, and less than two percent of the residential building permits issued since the 2000 Census -- between 2000 and 2008.
+Yet, such housing accounts for only one quarter of the housing in Cayce, and less than one percent of the residential building permits issued since the 2000 Census.